 - Cover and chill for later, or, cover and heat in the microwave on full power for about 2 minutes or until heated through.
 Stir before serving.

 - Allow to cool, then store any leftovers in an airtight container and keep toward the back of your fridge (recommended for most foods that contain dairy products).
 Use within one week.
-Reheat leftovers in the microwave and stir before serving.
+Reheat leftovers in the microwave at 50% power in 30 second intervals; stir before serving.

 Notes